gggeek/phpxmlrpc-extras/README.md

 ## COPYRIGHT:
   Use of this software is subject to the terms in [license.txt](license.txt)

-## INCLUDED MODULES
+## INCLUDED CLASSES

-### AJAX
+### JSRpcServer, JsJsonRpcServer, JSWrapper
-  Demo of ajaxified version of the  lib: supports executing xml-rpc/json-rpc calls directly from the client browser after having defined them only once, in php.
+  Ajaxified version of the  lib: support executing xml-rpc/json-rpc calls directly from the client browser after having defined them only once, in php.

-### DOCXMLRPCSERVER:
+### SelfDocumentingServer, SelfDocumentingJsonRpcServer, ServerDocumentor, XmlrpcSmartyTemplate:
-  Subclass of the xml-rpc server that auto-generates HTML documentation of exposed services.
+  Subclasses of the xml-rpc/json-rpc servers and their helpers, to auto-generate HTML documentation of exposed services.
   Easy as a breeze to use, and extremely user-friendly.

-### PROXY:
+### ReverseProxy:
   Subclass of the xml-rpc server that can act as remote (transparent) xml-rpc proxy to forward calls to a remote server.
   Can either forward any received call or probe remote server first for existing methods.